 JobId in PerfMetricJob can be the same in more than one PerfMetricJob.
 But it needs to be unique number between consumers.

 The Collection Id format is MCC + MNC + consumerId + taskId.
-The consumerId is tceId, or qceId.
-The uniqueness is per PLMN.
+The consumerId is unique within PLMN, which is assigned to the consumer by the operator.
 The taskId is generated by MnS consumer.
 The uniqueness is per MnS consumer.

 consumerId + taskId provides the uniqueness per PLMN.
 With MCC and MNC, it makes the Collection Id globally unique.

+The exact means of generating the consumerId and taskId may be discussed during the normative phase.